huggingface/blog/pretraining-bert.md

 </figure>
 _This [experiment](https://huggingface.co/philschmid/bert-base-uncased-2022-habana-test-6) ran for 60k steps_

 In our `hyperparameters` we defined a `max_steps` property, which limited the pre-training to only `100_000` steps.
-The `100_000` steps with a global batch size of `256` took around 12,5 hour.
+The `100_000` steps with a global batch size of `256` took around 12,5 hours.

 BERT was originally pre-trained on [1 Million Steps](https://arxiv.org/pdf/1810.04805.pdf) with a global batch size of `256`:
 > We train with batch size of 256 sequences (256 sequences * 512 tokens = 128,000 tokens/batch) for 1,000,000 steps, which is approximately 40 epochs over the 3.3 billion word corpus.

-Meaning if we want to do a full pre-training it would take around 125h hours (12,5 hour * 10) and would cost us around ~$1,650 using  Habana Gaudi on AWS, which is extremely cheap.
+Meaning if we want to do a full pre-training it would take around 125h hours (12,5 hours * 10) and would cost us around ~$1,650 using  Habana Gaudi on AWS, which is extremely cheap.

 For comparison, the DeepSpeed Team, who holds the record for the [fastest BERT-pretraining](https://www.deepspeed.ai/Tutorials/bert-pretraining/) [reported](https://www.deepspeed.ai/Tutorials/bert-pretraining/) that pre-training BERT on 1 [DGX-2](https://www.nvidia.com/en-us/data-center/dgx-2/) (powered by 16 NVIDIA V100 GPUs with 32GB of memory each) takes around 33,25 hours.